-Gerald Quirk, co-chair of the Life Sciences Group, is the former Vice President of Corporate Affairs and General Counsel at Infinity Pharmaceuticals, a Nasdaq-listed company, and has proven experience advancing the legal and business interests of public and private life sciences companies.
-With broad industry experience in non-legal business functions, including corporate communications and investor relations, business development and finance, Mr. Quirk is a life sciences and IP transactional attorney who provides proactive and pragmatic advice to executive management and boards of directors, uniting legal expertise with business savvy.
+Gerald Quirk, co-chair of the Life Sciences Group, delivers sophisticated counsel that advances the legal and business interests of public and private life sciences companies, informed by nearly 15 years of in-house industry experience.
+Mr. Quirk is a corporate life sciences and IP transactional attorney who provides proactive and pragmatic advice to executive management and boards of directors, uniting legal expertise with business savvy.
 He is named in The Legal 500 and as a World’s Leading Patent Practitioner by IAM Patent 1000.

-Corporate: advises life sciences clients on various corporate matters, including contracts associated with the research, development and commercialization of pharmaceutical products and medical devices, securities law compliance, and financing and M&A transactions.
+Corporate: advises life sciences clients on various corporate matters, including contracts associated with the research, development, manufacture and commercialization of biopharmaceutical products, diagnostic products and medical devices, securities law compliance, and financing and M&A transactions.

 Corporate Governance: advises boards of directors and senior management teams on sensitive corporate governance and compliance issues.

 Vice President, Corporate Affairs and General Counsel, Secretary, Infinity Pharmaceuticals, Inc.: key member of executive leadership team responsible for the company’s legal, finance and corporate communications/investor relations departments.
 Mr. Quirk structured and negotiated key strategic alliances and license arrangements to grow the company’s product portfolio, obtain non-dilutive financing and retain key commercialization rights.
 His responsibilities also included securities law compliance, close collaboration with the company’s Board of Directors and Board committees on corporate governance matters, development of scalable compliance policies and operating guidelines, and management of crisis situations.
 Mr. Quirk was also responsible for the significant growth of the company’s patent portfolio and development of its patent and licensing strategy.

 Managing Corporate Counsel, Assistant Secretary, Genzyme Corporation: managed all corporate legal functions for four global business units and served as part of the senior operational management team for these businesses.
-Mr. Quirk’s responsibilities included management of all M&A, IP licensing, supply and distribution, and other commercial transactions for these business units, including performing due diligence investigations, drafting and negotiating contracts, and leading integration activities.
+Mr. Quirk’s responsibilities included management of all M&A, IP licensing, supply and distribution, and other commercial transactions for these business units, including performing due diligence investigations, drafting and negotiating contracts, and leading post-merger integration activities.